 Financing your PhD

-More information on the topic ‘How to finance your PhD’ are available on the DAAD website.
+Further information on the topic ‘How to finance your PhD’ are available on the DAAD website.

-Housing & Living: Your expenses for housing and living in Bonn will depend on your life style and personal preferences.
-You should calculate an average of 400 € for your housing and 300-400 € for your living expenses per month.
+Housing & Living: Your expenses for housing and living in Bonn depend on your lifestyle and personal preferences.
+However, you should plan on a total of €800 per month on average for your accommodation and living expenses.